-The University of Minnesota Forever Green initiative is a development program essential to the success of the Working Lands approach.
+- The Forever Green Initiative: The University of Minnesota Forever Green Initiative is a plant research and development program essential to the success of the clean-water crops approach.
 Through it, Minnesota can accelerate our development of economically viable winter annual and perennial crop options for farmers that reduce runoff pollution and habitat loss.

 Become a River Guardian

-Sign up to become a River Guardian and we'll let you know when important river issues arise.
-Our emails make it quick and easy to contact decision makers and make your voice heard.
-River Guardians are also invited to special events, including happy hours, where you can learn more about important legislative and metro river corridor issues.
+Sign up to become a River Guardian, and we'll let you know when important river issues arise.
+We make it quick and easy to contact decision-makers and make your voice heard.
+River Guardians are also invited to special events, including happy hours, to learn more about important legislative and metro river corridor issues.

-We write regular updates about key environment and water quality issues on our Legislative Updates page.
-Check back for news, follow us on social media (Facebook and Twitter), and sign up for our bimonthly e-newsletter, Mississippi Messages.
+We write regular Water program and Legislative updates about key environment and water quality issues.
+You can find them on social media (Facebook and Twitter) and in our e-newsletter, Mississippi Messages.